Power Transformations of Relative Count Data as a Shrinkage Problem: Introduction

 (although it is the one that maximizes the likelihood of the data) can be much improved upon when the denominator is not large compared with $D$.
 In this case, a better alternative is the convex combination

 of the estimator with the equidistribution, for an optimized value of the parameter $0\le\lambda\le1$.
 This is an example of what is known as {\it shrinkage} of $\hat{q}_i$ toward the target $1/D$.
 The reason why this works can be understood from a Bayesian perspective.
-The shrinkage estimator (\ref{shrink}), instead of maximizing the likelihood of the data, maximizes their posterior expectation\footnote{It also maximizes the posterior probability when using an alternative to the multinomial parameter, which will be used later in the manuscript.} when assuming a simple conjugate prior (here with uniform parameters) of the multinomial.
+The shrinkage estimator (\ref{shrink}), instead of maximizing the likelihood of the data, maximizes the posterior probability of a suitable parameter of the multinomial (assuming a simple conjugate prior).
 Optimization of $\lambda$ corresponds to adjusting the weight that the prior will have compared with the weight that will be assumed for the data.
-Thus (\ref{shrink}) can be understood as an optimization of the posterior probability of the parameters $q_i$.
-Note that this optimization involves both the (hyper) parameters of the prior and the observed data.
-Both of them serve as a parametrization that specifies the probability of the original parameters $q_i$.
-But why is $\hat{q}_i$ a good approximation of $q_i$?
-It turns out that maximizing the posterior corresponds to minimizing its KL divergence with $q_i$.\\ As the parameters (and estimators) we are dealing with are probabilities themselves, they can be understood as points in a finite simplex (which happens to be the CoDA sample space).
+But why is {$\hat{q}_i^\mathrm{sh}$} a good approximation of $q_i$?
+It turns out that maximizing the posterior probability corresponds to minimizing the divergence of $\hat{q}_i^\mathrm{sh}$ from $q_i$.\\ As the parameters (and estimators) we are dealing with are probabilities themselves, they can be understood as points in a finite simplex (which happens to be the CoDA sample space).
 From an information-geometric point of view, the shrinkage estimator is optimized along the {\it mixture geodesic} (or $m$-geodesic) between the equidistribution and the observed point $(\hat{q}_i)_{i=1}^D$ (see the blue line in Figure \ref{geodesics}).
 Geodesics provide intuition, e.g., a generalized Pythagorean theorem makes use of them.
 Unlike in Euclidean geometry, however, we need \emph{two} types of geodesics for Pythagoras to work.
-The natural counterparts to $m$-geodesics are the {\it exponential geodesics} (or $e$-geodesics)\footnote{We obtain them from convex combinations like (\ref{shrink}) but using the modified notions of addition and scalar multiplication commonly used in CoDA: $\lambda\odot\boldsymbol{\tau}\oplus(1-\lambda)\odot\hat{\boldsymbol{q}}$, where $\boldsymbol{\tau}$ denotes the target.}.
+The natural counterparts to $m$-geodesics are the {\it exponential geodesics} (or $e$-geodesics).
 These are convex combinations of points in exponential coordinates, which are dual to the mixture coordinates (via the Legendre duality that underlies information geometry).
 Let us now consider the $e$-geodesic between the two points in question (see the orange curve in Figure \ref{geodesics}).

 It turns out that the $e$-geodesic corresponds to an alternative parametrization of the posterior probability, where the prior and likelihood contribute via weighted geometric means.
 A point on the $e$-geodesic is just another estimator of the posterior mean that uses this alternative parametrization.
 When back-transforming exponential coordinates to the original parameter, this geodesic can be written as